dainst/argos/README.md

 ```

 3. __Locally__ (optional), if change occurred, copy config files to server:
-- docker-compose.{prod|test}.yml
+- docker-compose.deploy.yml
 - traefik.toml
 - priv/elasticsearch-mapping.json

-See VM documentation for the appropriate locations.
+See the respective VM's documentation for the installation directory.

 4. __Serverside__, pull the latest image(s)
 ```bash